Louise Simonson

 Louise Simonson (née Mary Louise Alexander; born September 26, 1946) is an American comic book writer and editor.
-She is best known for her work on comic book titles such as Conan the Barbarian, Power Pack, X-Factor, New Mutants, Superman: The Man of Steel, and Steel.
+She is best known for her work on comic book titles such as Conan the Barbarian, Power Pack, X-Factor, The New Mutants, Superman: The Man of Steel, and Steel.
 She is often referred to by the nickname "Weezie".
 Among the comic characters she co-created are Cable, Steel, Power Pack, Rictor, Doomsday and the X-Men villain Apocalypse.

-In recognition of her contributions to comics, Comics Alliance listed Simonson as one of twelve female comics creators deserving of lifetime achievement recognition.
+In recognition of her contributions to comics, ComicsAlliance listed Simonson as one of twelve female comics creators deserving of lifetime achievement recognition.

 Early life and career

 In 1964 while attending Georgia State College, Louise met fellow student Jeffrey Catherine Jones.
 The two began dating and were married in 1966.
 Their daughter Julianna was born the following year.
 After graduation, the couple moved to New York City.
 Louise modeled for artist Bernie Wrightson's cover of DC Comics' House of Secrets #92 (June–July 1971), the first appearance of Swamp Thing, and was hired by McFadden-Bartell, a magazine publisher and distributor and worked there for three years.
 She and Jones split up during this time but she continued to use the name Louise Jones for several years afterward.

 Louise met the comic book writer and artist Walt Simonson in 1973, began dating in August 1974, and married in 1980.
-They collaborated on X-Factor from 1988 to 1989, and made a cameo appearance in the 2011 Thor feature film together.
+They collaborated on X-Factor from 1986 to 1989.

 Career

-Comic Editor
+Comics editor

 In 1974, Jones started her professional comic book career at Warren Publishing.
 She went from assistant to senior editor of the comics line (Creepy, Eerie, and Vampirella) before leaving the company at the end of 1979.